This dictionary covers graphic design, prepress and print terminology

 A digitized image file of an original scene that was sampled at the resolution of a video monitor, approximately 512 x 512 or 1024 x 1024 pixels, and used to make a judgment about such things as the scanner setup or the quality of the original copy – also called a low-resolution file or a view file.
 It contains less picture information than a high-resolution picture file that is sampled at a minimum of four pixels per output halftone dot.

 Halftone screens commonly used in newsprint; up to 85 lines per inch.

 Paper which after making has had the surface coated with clay, white pigments, and a binder to give a smoother, more even finish with greater opacity.
 Better for printing because there is less picking.

 Printing papers used for printing projects that require a special treatment of detail and shading.

 Any paper that has a mineral coating applied after the paper is made, giving the paper a smoother finish.

 An electrical cable that is a single-center, copper wire surrounded by a woven metal shield.
 The shield acts as the second single carrier to complete a loop.
 Coaxial cable is used for some types of EtherNet networks.

 The wrinkling of paper in areas with a high ink coverage.

 Compression/decompression, enCOder/DECoder scheme that reduces the number of bits required to represent data during transmission and storage.
-The compressed data can later on be restored for accurate representation of the original.
+The compressed data can, later on, be restored for an accurate representation of the original.
 The MPEG codec, for example, can compress video for transmission and storage, and then decompress it for on-screen display.

-A six digit code used to identify various types of printed publications.
-It was mainly used in the scientific community for citations and as a search tool in bibliographic catalogues.
-Meanwhile it has been replaced by ISSN.
+A six-digit code used to identify various types of printed publications.
+It was mainly used in the scientific community for citations and as a search tool in bibliographic catalogs.
+Meanwhile, it has been replaced by ISSN.